clinical-meteor/audio-click/Readme.md

 audio-click is a Meteorite package for adding audio UI elements to a Meteor application.
-It's not intended to be a full featured audio package, but may include additional audio UI elements in the future.
+It's not intended to be a full featured audio package, and is only intended to wire up simple clicks and beeps to buttons and other UI elements.
+Currently supports adding sound to any javascript event, including clicks, taps, mouseup, mousedown, etc.

 ------------------------
 ## Installation